wtchg-kwiatkowski/observatory-web/db_backup_resources/db_backup_dev_notes.md

 ```

+## Getting the backup script and resources onto the machine

-Got these config resources onto the observatory-db machine by cloning the repo into a home directory.
+Get these config resources onto the observatory-db machine by cloning the repo into a home directory.

 To clone this repo into your home directory, log in to the observatory-db machine and type:
 ```